tier4/caret_report/sample_autoware/README.md

 ### Run Autoware
 - Note:
-    - Before running Autoware, some environmental settings need to be done
+    - Before running Autoware, some environmental settings need to be done like the following commands
     - To run Autoware, `caret_autoware_launch` is used instead of `autoware_launch`
     - Please modify map_path and rosbag file for your environment
     - Make sure that object detection works and path is created when you set a 2D Goal Pose, so that you can analyze end-to-end path later